k-kc/abolition/notes/session.md

 ## Passages
-Beccaria main: CHAPTER XII.
+Beccaria main: from CHAPTER XII.
 OF THE INTENT OF PUNISHMENTS.
-From the foregoing considerations it is evident, that the intent of punishments is not to torment a sensible being, nor to undo a crime already committed.
+"From the foregoing considerations it is evident, that the intent of punishments is not to torment a sensible being, nor to undo a crime already committed.
 Is it possible that torments, and useless cruelty, the instruments of furious fanaticism, or of impotency of tyrants, can be authorized by a political body? which, so far from being influenced